PUT YOUR MONEY WHERE YOUR BUMPER STICKERS ARE

 Every morning that my husband was in a war zone, whether it was Afghanistan or Iraq, I woke up knowing that today could be the day my world might end…

 This takes a toll on the families left behind.
 "Everyone up here is on Prozak," a wife from Fort Drum, N.Y., told me.
 We field phone calls from our loved ones on the frontlines.
 We deal with money shortfalls and anxious children.
 And then our combat vets come home.
-In the last few years, divorces among enlisted soldiers shot up 28 percent and the suicide rate of Iraq vets DOUBLED. (
+In the last few years, divorces among enlisted soldiers shot up 28 percent and the suicide rate of Iraq vets DOUBLED. (emphasis mine)

 --ibid